Authored by the expert who managed and guided the team behind the Albania Property Pack

 Is it realistic to exit with profit in Durrës as of 2026?

-The estimated minimum holding period that most often makes exiting with profit realistic in Durrës is around 5 to 7 years, because transaction costs are significant and short-term gains are harder to achieve now that the easiest price run-ups have already happened.
+The estimated minimum holding period that makes exiting with profit realistic in Durrës is about 4 to 6 years, because you need enough time for appreciation to cover round-trip costs and absorb any short-term price softening.

 What sources have we used to write this blog article?